-UPDATE 2013 May; The University of South Africa (Unisa) offers a National Diploma in Safety Management (Nadsam), but noted a BTech Safety degree change to BComm.
+The University of South Africa (Unisa) offers a Diploma in Safety Management (Nadsam), but noted a BTech Safety degree change to BComm already in 2013.

-Meanwhile the South African Qualifications Authority (SAQA) has a new National Careers Advice Portal (NCAP) on its website from 2013 to help students and trainees to choose careers, with details of tertiary and professional training required, and information on courses at registered institutions.
+The South African Qualifications Authority (SAQA) has a National Careers Advice Portal (NCAP) on its website to help students and trainees to choose careers, with details of tertiary and professional training required, and information on courses at registered institutions.

 SAQA works with the Sector Education and Training Authorities (Setas) to offer information on courses accredited with Setas.
-SAQA recognises 48 professional bodies, including the Institute of Occupational Safety and Health (IOSH SA), and also has the responsibility to evaluate foreign qualifications for recognition of prior learning (RPL), (See posts and an interview with IOSH SA on Sheqafrica.com).
+SAQA aldso evaluates foreign qualifications for recognition of prior learning (RPL).

 Health and safety training courses comments

-From Wade Frazenburg to Sheqafrica.com; I have read about Unisa courses being changed and it has caused some concern.
+From Wade Frazenburg; I have read about Unisa courses being changed and it has caused some concern.
 I am passionate about being a safety officer and hopefully a manager one day.
 Could you briefly provide a layout of the steps I should take, courses you recommend, and ways of breaking into the field?

 Editor replies; Since Sheq is multi-disciplinary, and employers are often not specific on qualifications required, the answer to your career path query depends on your industrial sector, country or countries of operation, and intended job functions.

 You have to compare courses or programme prices, time, venues, unit standard points, and recognition of prior learning (RPL) values.
 The formal mentoring capacity of your colleagues and employer will play an increasingly larger role in your formal qualifications, and in your employability.